soundanalogous/Breakout/README.md

 Contributions are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

-Submit pull requests for bug fixes and small changes.
+Submit pull requests (against the *dev* branch) for bug fixes and small changes.
 For any larger changes, please first start a discussing by opening a new issue.

-Please submit pull requests against the *dev* branch.
-Code must pass unit tests in Breakout/test/ and must pass lint checks in order to be accepted.
-See build/README.md for more info.
-Run tests against Chrome, Firefox, Safari and Opera 12.
+See Breakout/build/README.md for instructions on building Breakout.

 Credits
 ---
-Breakout is developed by Jeff Hoefs.
+Breakout is developed by [Jeff Hoefs](http://jeffhoefs.com).

-Breakout is based largely on the as3 library of [Funnel](http://funnel.cc).
+Breakout is based on the as3 library of [Funnel](http://funnel.cc).
 The author is also a contributor to the Funnel as3 library.

 Logo and icon designed by Claire Lin.